 The Canadian dairy industry operates within a supply managed system.
-The key goal of supply management is to ensure a fair return for dairy farmers while maintaining the production of sufficient volumes of industrial milk to satisfy the domestic Canadian consumer demand for dairy products as well as certain planned exports.
+The key goal of supply management is to ensure a fair return for dairy farmers while maintaining the production of sufficient volumes of industrial milk to satisfy the domestic Canadian consumer demand for dairy products.
 This is essentially achieved by setting the support price that the dairy processors can receive for butter and skimmed milk powder sold to the CDC to clear market surpluses and by controlling the supply of industrial milk.

-Every dairy year (which runs from August 1 to July 31), the CDC calculates the national industrial milk production level based on anticipated domestic demand and certain planned exports.
+Every dairy year (which runs from August 1 to July 31), the CDC calculates the national industrial milk production level based on anticipated domestic demand.
 This amount is then allocated according to the terms of the National Milk Marketing Plan, a federal/provincial agreement.
-This agreement stipulates, among other things, that Québec's and Ontario's shares of the national industrial milk production (the "Market Sharing Quota") are approximately 45.6% and 31.8% respectively.
+This agreement stipulates, among other things, that Québec's and Ontario's shares of the national industrial milk production (the "Market Sharing Quota") are approximately 45.8% and 31.5%, respectively.